Alcas1/ShounenStop/content/comiketEvents/c-jlgor92cb-c.md

 ---
-eventName: Sunshine Creation Autumn 2021 (Current)
+eventName: "Sunshine Creation Autumn 2021 "
 currentEvent: true
 onsale: false
 eventDesc: "Event has concluded.
 First come first serve, we may provide you with